AdoryVo/calendarize-webreg/README.md

 # 📆 calendarize-webreg

-A bookmarklet for easily exporting your WebReg schedule to a calendar.
+A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) for easily exporting your WebReg schedule to a calendar.
-- Adds your sections as recurring events
+- Adds your classes as recurring events
 - Adds your finals as one time events
 - *Uses [ics.js](https://github.com/nwcell/ics.js/) for .ics generation*